 As in mounting tremolo bridges, there are two key words to remember when mounting a tremolo; alignment and alignment.
 The principles are the same for installing any bridge really.
 The intonation length must be correct, usually 25 ½” from nut edge to bridge saddles.
 But there are several other scales both shorter and longer.
 The front to back, side-to-side placement of the trem must also be correct.
 Once intonation and side-to-side alignments are made, and the trem mounted ...where do you want your bridge saddles be?”
 Food for thought....

 These guidelines are written for retrofit and new construction, let's get started...

 NOTE: If you are not retrofitting and you want guidelines for a new application, see "New construction" below.

 Retrofitting: If you are replacing your old trem or bridge with a new Kahler, you'll need to do some preparation before removing your existing bridge assembly.
-Follow these next 5 steps before you work on your new trem.If you are mounting a 22xx or 7200 Hybrid then see "mounting to a Les Paul" below.
+Follow these next 5 steps before you work on your new trem.If you are mounting a stud mount system then see "mounting to a Les Paul" below.

 1A) Place a strip of masking tape on the surface of the guitar, beneath the strings, just in front of the bridge.
 2A) Carefully make a centering mark on the tape between the center two strings (that is, 3rd and 4th strings or “d” and “g” strings).
 Make the mark with a ball point pen by holding the pen perpendicular to the surface of the guitar scribbling back and forth from string to string.
 Grip the pen close to the strings and keep it straight up for most accuracy. (see figure 1).